imagobea/hackerrank/data-structures/linked-lists/easy-reverse-linked-list/07-reverse-linked-list.md

 ### Samples input/output

 ```
-1   # The number of test cases
+1   # The number of test cases (t), 1
-5   # The number of elements in the linked list
+5   # The number of nodes in t1
-1   # the node data values in order
+1   # the node data values
 2
 3
 4